malloydata/malloy/docs/_src/language/basic.md

 Here we can see that the `by_facility` column of the output table contains nested subtables on each row.
 When interpreting these inner tables, all of the dimensional values from outer rows still apply to each of the inner rows.

-Queries can also be deeply nested, allowing for rich, complex output structures.
+Queries can be nested infinitely, allowing for rich, complex output structures.
 A query may always include another nested query, regardless of depth.

 ```malloy
 --! {"isRunnable": true, "runMode": "auto", "source": "faa/airports.malloy", "size": "large"}